LFPy/LFPy/index.rst

 ..
-LFPy documentation master file, created by sphinx-quickstart on Wed Jun 22 09:38:54 2011.
+LFPy documentation master file, created by
+    sphinx-quickstart on Mon Oct  3 13:36:41 2011.
     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to LFPy's documentation!
 ================================